 a spectacular example of Portuguese calçada, made by hand.

 Pavement Praça do Municipao with Lisbon’s beautiful City Hall (Câmara Municipal).
-Visitors can admire the interior on Sunday mornings.
+Visitors can admire the interior on Sunday mornings for free.